wedaa-tech/tekton/pipelines/gitCloneBuildPush/kaniko/multipleRepo/Readme.md

         </ul>
     </li>
 </ol>
-<h5>Create the Pipeline which contains the clone, build and push a git repository</h5>
+<h5>Create the Pipeline which contains the clone, build and push multiple git repositories</h5>
 The example pipeline will look like:<br>
 ```
 //pipeline.yml